dragon-fire-fly/german-idiom-quiz/README.md

 #### `hideNextButton()`
 - hides the next button until the next time an answer is chosen
+- also resets the plus/minus button for the literal translation back to its default "+" state

 #### `toggleTranslation()`
 - triggered if the user clicks the "see translation" button